mariusmym/PCB_ChristmasTree/README.md

  - I made a small sketch using Arduio IDE and ATtiny registers in order to reduce the size of it a little bit, so I can upload it on ATtiny13A (which, as you know, have a lot less memory available).
   - You will need damellis attiny library https://github.com/damellis/attiny if you want to use ATtiny85.
   - If you use an ATtiny13A you will need MCUdue MicroCore library https://github.com/MCUdude/MicroCore .
-  For MicroCore library I used the following settings
+  - For MicroCore library I used the following settings:
     - BOD: 1.8 V
     - EEPROM: Retained
     - Clock: 1.2 Mhz internal
     - Timming: Micros disabled
     - Programmer : Arduino as ISP slow (MicroCore)

-To upload the sketch i used a programmer testing clip https://www.aliexpress.com/item/1005002401064440.html.
+- To upload the sketch i used a programmer testing clip https://www.aliexpress.com/item/1005002401064440.html.

 ![5](https://user-images.githubusercontent.com/33284097/145583569-b59e9766-1832-4188-b715-24c346c8e05d.jpeg)